-9 "Model risk" as defined in Article 3(1) sub-paragraph (11) of CRD.
+&lt;sup>10 "Model risk" as defined in Article 3(1) sub-paragraph (11) of the CRD.

-- errors) should be considered.
-This methodology should be applied consistently across the group (e.g. in subsidiaries or regions). - (d) Guidelines and methodologies for the qualitative and/or quantitative assessment and measurement10 of the institution's model risk. - (e) Guidelines with respect to the model life cycle as set out in paragraph 2. - (f) Procedures for model risk communication and reporting (internal and external). - (g) Definition of roles and responsibilities within the model risk management framework (e.g. define which unit(s) is/are in charge of or involved in independent reviews of risk estimates).
+- materiality.
+In particular, those elements that relate to qualitative aspects of model risk (such as data deficiencies, model misuse or implementation errors) should be considered.
+This methodology should be applied consistently across the group (e.g. in subsidiaries or regions). - (d) Guidelines and methodologies for the qualitative and/or quantitative assessment and measurement of the institution's model risk. - (e) Guidelines with respect to the model life cycle as set out in paragraph 2. - (f) Procedures for model risk communication and reporting (internal and external). - (g) Definition of roles and responsibilities within the model risk management framework (e.g. define which unit(s) is/are in charge of or involved in independent reviews of risk estimates).